cornercorner

 this method works for all swing based program, not only netbeans

-However, there are still several problems with the default Mono spaced font "
+However, there are still several problems with the default Mono spaced font " Courier New"

 1, there is no slash in number "0"